-Experimental part: The project will be developed in partnership with ILL in Grenoble, a world-class neutron scattering facility.
+Experimental part: The project will be developed in partnership with ILL in Grenoble, a worldclass neutron scattering facility.
 The neutron experiments and lab charcterisations will complement and validate the theoretical approaches.
 It is expected that the candidate will expend visits and long stays in ILL in France for experimental training, measurements and analysis.
 However, the distribution of the stays is flexible within an overall 50-50% time sharing.

-Eligibility: Students are expected to hold a first-class Hons degree, or equivalent, in physics, chemistry or a related discipline.
+Eligibility: Students are expected to hold a 2.1 Hons degree or above, or equivalent, in physics, chemistry or a related discipline.
 A Master's degree in one of the above fields/techniques would be advantageous together with previous publications in scientific journals.
-There are no restrictions on nationality.